koseven/koseven.ga/README.md

 Please consider to **[use our Forum](https://koseven.discourse.group/).**, maybe your answer is already there.
 If not feel free to open a topic and ask for it.
 <br /><br />
-If you want to you can also Join our **[Telegram](https://telegram.me/koseven)** Group, but keep in mind that this wan't guarantee you faster answer times, as we get also notified via Telegram if you open a Forum Topic.
+If you want to you can also Join our **[Telegram](https://telegram.me/koseven)** Group, but keep in mind that this won't guarantee you faster answer times, as we get also notified via Telegram if you open a Forum Topic.

 ## Documentation